 A photocopied document signed by a school principal, solicitor, Justice of the Peace, or kaumatua, who has seen the original document and checked and signed that the photocopy is a genuine, unaltered copy.

 A Conjoint Degree combines two bachelor’s degrees into one degree (unlike a Double Degree, where students enrol and study towards two bachelor’s degrees at the same time).
 Conjoint Degrees are for high-achieving students, as they require a higher workload and shorter completion time.

-Options include the Conjoint Bachelor of Product Design and Commerce, or the Conjoint Bachelor of Product Design and Science, or the Conjoint Bachelor of Commerce and Science.
+Options at UC include the Conjoint Bachelor of Product Design and Commerce, the Conjoint Bachelor of Product Design and Science, or the Conjoint Bachelor of Commerce and Science.